Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 I say this because the entire round is just one spectacular panoramic vista, and after playing, it can make the views of the other courses not quite as special.

 For instance, I think the best moment at the entire resort is walking down 4 fairway at Bandon Dunes and seeing the green and ocean for the first time.
-But when I was out there with my dad this past summer (his first time), that moment wasn’t quite as intense since he’d already played Sheep Ranch.
+But when I was out there with my dad for his first Bandon trip, that moment wasn’t quite as intense since he’d already played Sheep Ranch.

 So saving the best views for last, I think is a smart play.

 BUT, if you can’t do that, then I think playing it first is the next best move.
 It’s the easiest course, but not necessarily the best in my opinion.
 Despite maybe taking some of the luster off the views of the other courses, it’s an excellent introduction to the resort, and may allow you to shoot a low score straight out of the gate and get you excited for the rest of the rounds.